benbuzz790/bots/README.md

    - Execute Python and PowerShell commands directly

 3. **Lazy Decorator**
-   The Lazy Decorator enables runtime code generation using LLMs.
+   The Lazy Decorator enables *runtime code generation* using LLMs.
 When applied to a function or class, it defers implementation until the first time that code is actually called.
 At runtime, the decorator sends relevant context to the LLM and uses its response to create the implementation.
 The context levels control how much information about your codebase is sent to help generate better implementations.

-   - Runtime code generation via LLM
-   - Context-aware implementations
    ```python
    from bots import lazy
    # Using the smart decorator for functions